Kotlin/kotlinx-kover/README.md

 The list of Kover goals is specified in [this document section](https://kotlin.github.io/kotlinx-kover/maven-plugin#goals).

-For full information about latest stable release of Kover Maven Plugin, please refer to the [documentation](https://kotlin.github.io/kotlinx-kover/maven-plugin).
+For full information about the latest stable release of Kover Maven Plugin, please refer to the [documentation](https://kotlin.github.io/kotlinx-kover/maven-plugin).

 ## Kover CLI
+Minimum version of JVM is `8`.

 Standalone JVM application used for offline instrumentation and generation of human-readable reports.

 [Documentation of the Kover CLI](https://kotlin.github.io/kotlinx-kover/cli).